Supercar

 A supercar, also known as an exotic car, is a street-legal sports car with race track-like power, speed, and handling, plus a certain subjective cachet linked to pedigree and/or exclusivity.
 The term 'supercar' is frequently used for the extreme fringe of powerful, low-bodied mid-engine luxury sportscars.
 A low-profile car may have limited ground clearance, but a handling-favorable center of gravity and a smaller frontal area than a front engined car.
 These characteristics can reduce supercars' aerodynamic drag, enabling higher top speeds.
 Since the 2000s, the term hypercar has come into use for the highest-performance supercars.

 Supercars often serve as the flagship model within a vehicle manufacturer's sports car range and typically feature various performance-related technology derived from motorsports.
 Some examples include the Ferrari 458 Italia, Lamborghini Aventador, and McLaren 720S.

 Automotive journalism typically reserves the predicate 'hypercar' for low (two- to low 4-figure) production-number cars, built over and above the marque's typical product line-up and carrying 21st century sales prices often exceeding a million euros, dollars, or pounds.
 Examples include the Porsche Carrera GT, Ford GT, and Ferrari F40/F50/Enzo lineage.
-Only a few car makers, like Bugatti and Koenigsegg, exclusively make hypercars.
+Only a few car makers, like Bugatti, Pagani and Koenigsegg, exclusively make hypercars.